jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 The promise of scientific discovery drives the computing needs of researchers.
 Advances in research computing technology arise in response to those needs.
-Scientists must adapt to a competative, rapidly-changing research landscape.
+Scientists must adapt to a competitive, rapidly-changing research landscape.
 As such, research computing staff must quickly adapt systems to changing requirements and improving technology, while minimizing impact to researcher operations.
 Traditional high-performance computing (HPC) infrastructure is defined by fixed services closely aligned with hardware layouts.
 In contrast, a software defined infrastructure for high-performance computing (SDHPC) is responsive and flexible, enabling in-flight upgrades with reduced researcher impact.